-The Company received notices during 2012, 2013, 2014 and 2015 that its Acetadote patents are being challenged on the basis of invalidity or non-infringement by others.
-The Company is continuing to seek additional claims to protect its intellectual property associated with Acetadote and have additional pending patent applications relating to Acetadote.
+The Company is continuing to seek additional claims to protect its intellectual property associated with Acetadote and has additional patent applications pending.
 The Company continues to consider its legal options and intends to continue to defend and protect its Acetadote product and related intellectual property rights.
-Also see the discussion of the Company's Acetadote patent defense legal proceedings contained in Part 1, Item 1, Business -Trademarks and Patents, of the Company's Form 10-K for the year ended December 31, 2014, which is incorporated by reference herein.
+Additional information on these matters is provided in the Company's Acetadote patent defense legal proceedings contained in Part 1, Item 1, Business -Trademarks and Patents, of the Company's Form 10-K for the year ended December 31, 2014, which is incorporated by reference herein.